 What is accelerated resolution therapy (ART)?

 Accelerated resolution therapy, or ART, is uses back-and-forth eye movements to help patients address common problems such as anxiety and depression, phobias or PTSD.
 While ART uses eye movements similar to EMDR, during accelerated resolution therapy, the concentration is on replacing disturbing images with positive ones.
 While focusing on a problem and using eye movements, the brain makes new connections with the patient’s strengths and problem-solving abilities.
+This process can be effective in reducing or eliminating triggers, negative thoughts and nightmares.

 Who can benefit from these specialized therapies?